ExCodable/ExCodable/README.md

 ## Features

+- Extends Swift `Codable` - `Encodable & Decodable`;
-- Supports Key-Mapping with `KeyPath` and JSON-Key:
+- Supports Key-Mapping via `KeyPath` and Coding-Key:
     - ExCodable did not read/write memory via unsafe pointers;
     - No need to encode/decode properties one by one;
     - Just requires using `var` to declare properties and provide default values;
     - In most cases, the `CodingKey` type is no longer necessary, because it will only be used once, `String` literals may be better.
-- Supports setting Key-Mapping separately for different JSON data sources;
+- Supports multiple Key-Mappings for different data sources;
 - Supports multiple Alternative-Keys via `Array` for decoding;
 - Supports Nested-Keys via `String` with dot syntax;
-- Supports custom encode/decode handlers via closures;
-- Supports encode/decode via subscripts;
+- Supports customized encode/decode via subscripts;
 - Supports builtin and custom Type-Conversions;
 - Supports `struct`, `class` and subclass;
 - Uses JSON encoder/decoder by default, and supports PList;